What is an Autism Center of Excellence (COE)?

 Medical Home: Centers of Excellence (COE)An autism Center of Excellence (COE) is any medical practice, psychology practice, multidisciplinary assessment team or individual health care provider that:

-• has received the COE training authorized by the Washington State Health Care Authority (HCA)
+• has received the autism COE training authorized by the Washington State Health Care Authority (HCA)

 • or has been judged by the HCA to be qualified to diagnose autism and write a prescription for Applied Behavioral Analysis (ABA) services if appropriate